 You ARE Loved on Valentine’s and Always!

 I hope you also know, that you are loved!
 You are more precious than priceless gems!
 You did not come to this earth for nothing.
 You are here for a reason and you are making a difference in this world, whether you know it or not.
 Take care of yourself!
-Talk to others you trust to ask them to understand what you need.
+Talk to others you trust and ask to understand what you need.
 Share goodness with the people around you!

 All the best, Chandra